-For purposes of this policy, "school year" means the period of time designated as the school year by the Board in the calendar adopted each year.
+For purposes of the policy and these procedures, "school year" means the period of time designated as the school year by the Board in the calendar adopted each year.

 4. GROUNDS FOR SUSPENSION, EXPULSION, OR CHANGE OF PLACEMENT

 4.1 Suspension